laro/Cilia/README.md

   }
   ```
 - Default access specifier is `public`.
-- Default inheritance access specifier is also `public`
+- Default inheritance access specifier is also `public`:
   ```
   class MySubClass : MyBaseClass {
       ...